-- Employers in North Dakota must excuse employees from work to serve on a jury, serve as a witness or give testimony pursuant to a subpoena. - All employees in North Dakota may take time off from work to respond to a jury duty summons. - Employers are not required to compensate employees for the time spent on jury duty. - North Dakota law protects an employee's job when the employee serves on a jury.
-Employers cannot terminate, demote, lay off, penalize, threaten or coerce an employee because of an employee's jury duty leave.
+- Employers in South Dakota must excuse employees from work to serve on a jury. - All employees in South Dakota may take time off from work to respond to a jury duty summons. . - Employers do not have to compensate an employee for his or her time spent on jury duty. - South Dakota law protects an employee's job when the employee serves on a jury.